Ayush-Vish/dep/readme.md

 ### Now sever is listening on a particular port

-## User Routes localhost:3000/user
+## User Routes localhost:3000/api/v1/user

-POST -> /api/v1/register - to register a user
+POST -> /register - to register a user

-POST -> /api/v1/login - to login a user
+POST -> /login - to login a user

-GET -> /api/v1/logout - to logout a user
+GET -> /logout - to logout a user

-GET -> /api/v1/me  - to get user details
+GET -> /me  - to get user details

-POST -> /api/v1/updateUser - to update user details
+POST -> /updateUser - to update user details

-POST -> /api/v1/forgot-password - to send a token for reseting password
+POST -> /forgot-password - to send a token for reseting password

-POST -> /api/v1/reset-password:resetPasswordToken - to reset  password
+POST -> /reset-password:resetPasswordToken - to reset  password

+POST -> /authorBlogs  - to get blogs written by user

+GET  -> /getFollowers  - to get followers of a user

+## Blog routes localhost:3000/api/v1/blogs

+GET  -> /getAllBlogs  - to get all blogs

+POST -> /create-blog  - to create a blog

+GET  -> /getblog/:id  - to get a blog by id

+GET  -> /getblogByCategory/:category  - to get a blog by category

+GET  -> /  - to get recent blogs

+# Libraries and Dependencies used